 But before you set off to have fun at your newly discovered boat ramp, there’s some other information that you’ll need to know.

-Keep reading for a full guide to finding a local free boat ramp plus a whole host of other useful facts.
+Keep reading for a full guide to using the boat ramp locator tool plus a whole host of other useful facts.

 The Top Boat Ramp Locator

-Forget about asking all your friends, “do you know if there are any free boat ramps near me?” because there’s a much easier way.
+Forget about asking all your friends, “do you know if there are any public boat ramps near me?” because there’s a much easier way.

-A handy locator tool provides you with the precise details of public boat ramps in your area (it’s located just a little bit further down the page).
+This handy locator tool provides you with the precise details of public boat ramps in your area.

 This means you don’t need to take pot luck and drive around near water, just hoping that you’ll be fortunate.